WP-API/proposals/text/0000-autosaves.md

 This endpoint creates a new autosave revision internally, and returns the representation of that revision.
 All the usual checks are applied to the autosave revision, including the one-autosave-per-user check.

+### Error Cases

 If an existing autosave for the user already exists, a `409 Conflict` status is returned, indicating that the user already has an autosave.
 This error should include the ID of the existing autosave revision.

+If the post is a draft, a `400 Bad Request` status is returned, indicating that autosaves cannot be created for draft posts.

 ## New "Commit Revision" Endpoint